linked0/smart-contract-hacking/README.md

     isActive = true;
 }
 ```
-If you create a contract for an lottery system for users guessing some numbers, the new secret numbers should be set periodically by the owner.
-But
-What if an attacker knows `the contract address` and the `sighash` for the function like `newRaffle`.
+If you create a contract for a lottery system where users guess numbers, the new secret numbers should be set periodically by the owner.
+However, what if an attacker knows the `contract address` and the `sighash` for a function like `newRaffle`?

-The details are following.
+The details are as follows:
 ```
 CMD: cast storage [contract] [slot] --rpc-url https://ethereum-goerli-rpc.allthatnode.com